sdanyalk/note-taker-express/README.md

 ---

 # Note Taker Express
 Note Taker application can be used to write, save, and delete notes.
-This application uses an `express` backend, and save and retrieve note data from a JSON file.
+This application uses an `express` backend, saves and retrieves note data to/from a JSON file.

 ---